Skip to main content

 From the 1950s through the 1980s, as many as one million people living or working at the U.S. Marine Corps Base Camp Lejeune in North Carolina.
 Many were potentially exposed to drinking water contaminated with dangerous cancer- and disease-causing chemicals, such as industrial solvents, benzene, vinyl chloride and other chemicals.

 Health officials say contaminants in the drinking water at Camp Lejeune likely increased the risk of cancers, adverse birth outcomes, and other dangerous conditions for residents, civilian workers, Marines and naval personnel.
-The identified source of the contamination was poor waste disposal practices at an off-base dry cleaning company.
+The identified source of contamination was poor waste disposal practices at an off-base dry cleaning company.

 Water supply wells were contaminated by multiple sources, including leaking underground storage tanks, industrial area spills, and waste disposal sites.